HectareaGalbis/adp/README.md

 The data gathered by this scribble file should be: `"All this text is a string." "\n" "\n" "A string with the number " 7 " in the middle."`.
 So, the data gathered is the objects that are present in the file, whether they are literals or objects returned by a function or macro.
 This data is then processed by an exporter.

 Every type of common lisp is supported, nothing is discarded.
-It is the exporter that can ignore, warn or raise an error is some object is not wanted (by that exporter).
+It is the exporter that can ignore, warn or raise an error if some object is not wanted (by that exporter).

 ### Data from common lisp files

 The data cannot be gathered like in scribble files.
 The objects that are the result of evaluating any form in a lisp file is just ignored and cannot be gathered.
 So, in lisp files we need to call a function that tells ADP to gather some piece of data.
-The end user doesn't need to bother about this because exporters should define functions or macros to use in lisp mode.
+The end user doesn't need to bother about this because exporters should define functions or macros to be used in lisp mode.

-If you are exporter, you should use the function `adp:add-element`.
-See the next section to have a better global image of how data is stored.
+If you are making an exporter, you should use the function `adp:add-element`.
+Keep reading to see more details.

 ## How data is stored

 The data is stored as a hash map of pathnames (keys) and files (values) (actually, the file is an object representing a file).
 Each file contains the elements gathered by a lisp file or a scribble file.
-The order in which files are loaded is not guaranted to be same as the order they are stored in.
-However, the elements in a file are.
+The order in which files are loaded is not guaranted to be the same as the order they are stored in.
+On the other hand, the elements in a file are.

 Each file, contains the `ASDF` component it represents as well.
 Files have then two accessors:

 * `file-component`: Retrieves the `ASDF` component of a file.
-* `file-elements`: Retrieves the `ASDF` elements of a file.
+* `file-elements`: Retrieves the elements of a file.

 The elements are stored as a vector and each element is just an object.
 It can be a string, a number, a list, an instance of a class, etc.